Grade 7 Science

 Energy conservation means using less energy by changing behaviours and is one way to reduce our energy demand and impact on the environment.
 Examples of energy conservation behaviours include turning off lights, using natural light, unplugging electronics and turning down the heat.

-The concept that everything in the environment and natural world is interconnected is foundational to First Peoples perspectives of land and place.
+The concept that everything in the environment and natural world is interconnected is foundational to Indigenous perspectives of land and place.
 It is understood that we have a responsibility to care for the land, plants and animals through everything we do and the choices we make.
 Our energy choices impact the environment and climate change when fossil fuels are burned and release greenhouse gases.
 When we use less energy, we reduce our impact on the environment and help care for the Earth now and for future generations.

-Talking circles are important in Aboriginal cultures as part of the oral tradition and as a way to share thoughts and ideas.
+Talking circles are important in Indigenous cultures as part of the oral tradition and as a way to share thoughts and ideas.
 The purpose of the talking circle in this activity is to provide an opportunity for students to share their connection to nature and place in a circle, where everyone can see and listen to each other.
-The circle represents the First Peoples perspective that all living things, including humans, are interconnected and none are more important than the other.
+The circle represents the Indigenous perspective that all living things, including humans, are interconnected and none are more important than the other.
 This is relevant to a discussion about connecting to nature and our responsibility to the environment and living things.

 This lesson focuses on transportation choices, inspiring energy choices for climate action and connecting to nature and place.
 The “Science of climate change” lesson focuses on background information about climate change and the “Energy technologies” lesson explores innovations and technologies that reduce the environmental impacts of our energy use.